-“Ending Battle” (a play on the old phrase about how Superman “fights a never-ending battle for truth, justice,…and all that stuff”), is an 8-part story than ran through the 4 monthly Superman comics that was published in 2009.
+“Ending Battle” (a play on the old phrase about how Superman “fights a never-ending battle for truth, justice,…and all that stuff”), is an 8-part story than ran through the 4 monthly Superman comics that were published in 2009.
 So it has 4 different writers, Joe Kelly, Geoff Johns, Joe Casey, and Mark Schultz.
 And four different artists, Derec Aucoin, Brandon Badeaux, Pascual Ferry, and Duncan Rouleau.
-Normally I’d say that so many different cooks in the kitchen is a recipe for disaster, but each of these writers brings their A-game to the storyarc, and it flows seemless through each issue from beginning to end.
-If I didn’t look @ the credits, I never would guessed that it wasn’t written by a single author.
+Normally I’d say that so many different cooks in the kitchen is a recipe for disaster, but each of these writers brings their A-game to the story arc, and it flows seamlessly through each issue from beginning to end.
+If I didn’t look at the credits, I never would have guessed that it wasn’t written by a single author.

 Go on.
 Read it.
 I DARE YOU.